 The Master Plan uses this category in an area expanded beyond the boundaries shown in the Big Beaver Corridor Study.
 The area south of the main Smart Zone area, situated around Interstate 75 provides an opportunity to foster additional Smart Zone uses and development.
 Furthermore, much of this area is occupied by vacant or underutilized office and industrial facilities that could be readily redeveloped into Knowledge Economy uses, or into uses that work in direct support of those uses.
 This area is highly visible from Interstate 75.
-Business-tobusiness functions, such as materials suppliers or office support uses also represent an ideal fit in this southern section of the Smart Zone.
+Business-to-business functions, such as materials suppliers or office support uses also represent an ideal fit in this southern section of the Smart Zone.

-- New construction and redeveloping properties should be set in an integrated campus environment. - Paths, generous landscaping, water features and similar features found in first-class business parks should be infused throughout the site.
+- New construction and redeveloping properties should be set in an integrated campus environment. - Paths, generous landscaping, water features and similar features found in first-class business parks should be infused throughout the site. - Mass-transit stops should be located along routes to accommodate the workforce.